Koodisamu/lead-generator/README.md

 - Vainu api key and storage account connection string are stored in Key Vault

 ### 3. Fabric
-- Lakehouse: lead_generator_lakehouse for bronze and silver data
+- Lakehouse: lead_generator_lakehouse for bronze, silver and gold data (news weren't used in gold data after all)
-- Warehouse: lead_generator_warehouse for gold data
+- Warehouse: lead_generator_warehouse original plan was to use warehouse for gold data, but the idea had to be ditched since there were problems with creating relationships between tables
 - Notebooks for transforming and cleaning data: clean_job_postings, clean_news, vainu_api_bronze_to_lakehouse, vainu_bronze_to_silver
+- Master pipeline to run all notebooks and create gold data

 ### 4. PowerBI
 - App for sales team to look for leads